What is stone paper and how does it differ from traditional pulp paper?

 .
 These tree logs are then passed through a debarker, where the bark is taken away, and through chippers, where the wood is cut into pieces.

 The resulting wood chips are then pressure-cooked with a mixture of water and chemicals in a digester, to create basic wood-pulp.
-The pulp is then washed, refined, and bleached and turned into to slush in a beater, after which dyes, coatings and other additives are added to the mix.
+The pulp is then washed, refined, bleached and turned into to slush in a beater, after which dyes, coatings and other additives are added to the mix.

-Once the pulp is ready, the cellulose fibers in the pulp need to be separated from the water.
+Once the pulp is ready, the cellulose fibres in the pulp need to be separated from the water.
 In fact, 90% of wood-pulp is water, so the separation results in large quantities of waste-water.
 The dry pulp is then sprayed upon moving mesh screens to make a layered mat of paper, which goes through several energy-consuming processes to dry.

-What is recycled paper?
+What about recycled paper?

 When paper is recycled, it’s taken from our recycling bins to a recycling plant, where different types of paper and packaging is separated into types and grades.
 The paper is then washed with soapy water to remove inks, plastic film, staples and glue.
 The paper is put into a large holder where it is mixed with water to create recycled pulp.